cbev0x/cbev0x.github.io/_posts/2026-04-24-HackTheBox-Fluffy.md

 ![](../assets/img/2026-04-24-Fluffy/7.png)

 ## Privilege Escalation
-Using the _CA_SVC_ account to search for vulnerable AD CS templates reveals that
+We can use the _CA_SVC_ account to search for vulnerable AD CS templates and any misconfigurations in the domain.

 ```
 $ certipy-ad find -u ca_svc -hashes [REDACTED] -target dc01.fluffy.htb -stdout -vulnerable